mthl/guix-artwork/website/posts/securing-updates.md

 Channel introductions also solve another problem: forks.
-Respecting the authorization invariant “forever” would effectively prevent “unauthorized” forks (forks made by someone who’s not a committer).
+Respecting the authorization invariant “forever” would effectively prevent “unauthorized” forks—forks made by someone who’s not in `.guix-authorizations`.
-Someone willing to make a fork simply needs to emit a new introduction for their fork, pointing to a different starting commit.
+Someone publishing a fork simply needs to emit a new introduction for their fork, pointing to a different starting commit.

 Last, channel introductions give a _point of reference_: if an attacker